 Types of Healthcare Administration Career Opportunities

-If you’re looking for a healthcare administration opportunity where you have the ability to truly transform and refine a healthcare practice, pursuing a career as a hospital administrator may be the route you’ll want to pursue.
+If you’re looking for a healthcare administration opportunity where you can truly transform and refine a healthcare practice, pursuing a career as a hospital administrator may be the route you’ll want to pursue.

 If you’re hoping for a career as a hospital administrator, plan to spend some time gaining work experience in the hospital setting.
 Most hospitals will require that an administrator hold a master’s in hospital administration at the very minimum; additional schooling may be required.

-While a hospital administrator career is filled with high levels of responsibility and requires some schooling beyond the bachelor’s degree level, there are many other administrative roles that still allow you to work in the healthcare field.
+While a hospital administrator career is filled with high levels of responsibility and requires some schooling beyond the bachelor’s degree level, many other administrative roles still allow you to work in the healthcare field.

 These non-medical career opportunities can include positions as office receptionists in private practices or hospitals, hospital wing administrators and coordinators, human resources administrators, medical administrative assistants, billing administrators, and more.